-REGISTER FOR THE 2022 SUMMIT HERE, to be held on May 26th, 2022.
-More information on our summit webpage
+REGISTER FOR THE 2023 EUROPE SUMMIT HERE, to be held on March 9, 2023.
+More information on our summit webpage.

 Thank you everyone who joined us for the very first My Green Lab Europe 2022 Summit, on ‘Zero Carbon Leadership in Life Science’ which occurred on February 10th.
 More than 700 registrants, with 300 attendees on average steadily connected online for this event jointly organized with Living Future Europe, with a great participation from the United Kingdom, Germany, Ireland, and other European countries, as well as from the USA.